PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12. Whats new.
-Writing a script that display ten new lines in order.
+13. Being unique is better than being perfect.
+Write a script that takes a list of words appearing only once.